adam-mcdaniel/blog/content/posts/2023-17-06---Compilers-For-The-Future/index.md

 [Here is a link to the repository.](https://github.com/adam-mcdaniel/sage)

-## Applying Evolutionary Algorithms🧬 to the Architecture
+## Applying Evolutionary Algorithms to the Architecture

 ![The Creator's Spindle](assets/the-creator's-spindle.jpeg)
 |***The Creator's Spindle***|
 |:--:|
 ||

 I also investigated some interesting properties of the architecture (and other variants of the VM as well) in a research project for one of my graduate classes.
-[I wrote a program which evolves compiled Sage programs.](https://github.com/adam-mcdaniel/program-evolution) The simple Turing tape architecture is surprisingly well suited to genetic algorithms: the evolutionary program not only has the capability to optimize the compiled output of existing Sage code based on a user-defined fitness function, but it can also evolve VM programs from scratch.
+[I wrote a program which evolves compiled Sage programs.](https://github.com/adam-mcdaniel/program-evolution) The simple Turing tape architecture is surprisingly well suited to genetic algorithms🧬: the evolutionary program not only has the capability to optimize the compiled output of existing Sage code based on a user-defined fitness function, but it can also evolve VM programs from scratch.

 The results of the genetic algorithm were very interesting: one test program's code size (a simple factorial example) shrunk by 20%!
 An implementation of quicksort shrunk by 2.4%, a much more reasonable but not insignificant result.
 This was very simple to implement as well.
 The VM was implemented in Python, and the user-defined fitness function just executes the program and checks the input and output buffers against the expected values for random inputs.